pwnexpress/pwnix/README.md

 ## Pwnix

 Pwnix is Linux distribution fork of @NetHydra .
-By Pwn-Express for Experimentation etc. Maintained By [Joe](https://github.com/me-joe) (Which is Founder of @NetHydra).
+By Pwn-Express for Experimentation etc. Maintained By [Joe](https://github.com/me-joe) (Which is also Founder of [@NetHydra](https://nethydra.github.io)).